 Drexel makes the health, safety, and security of its students the highest priority.
-As is true in Philadelphia, Drexel cannot guarantee your safety while you are abroad but rather, we aim to provide you with the resources and information that you may need to prepare for your time abroad and make smart, wellinformed decisions to greatly lower your risks while overseas.
+As is true in Philadelphia, Drexel cannot guarantee the safety of students while they are abroad but rather, we aim to provide students with the resources and information that they may need to prepare for their time abroad and make smart, well-informed decisions to greatly lower their risks while overseas.